 MUTING THE DRUM PART

-- While a Song is playing press and hold the MIX/MUTE Button.
+- While a Song is playing press the MUTE Button.
 This will mute the drum part.
-The screen will show the mute status "Mute On" or "Mute Off". - 2.
-To unmute the Drums press and hold MIX/MUTE again. - To change the balance between the song instruments and drums, press MIX/MUTE and then use the + and buttons to change the balance.
+The screen will show the mute status "Drum Mute" or "DrumMute Off". - 2.
+To unmute the Drums press MUTE again.

 CHANGING THE DRUM MIX